COSC-499-W2023/year-long-project-team-12/docs/weekly logs/PhilipOkoriePersonalLog.md

 Group member: Philip Okorie

-* Reviewed others code for FE and Backend
+* Reviewed PR for FE and Backend
 * Dockerized our app